lemonrock/predicator/README.md

 ## Licensing

-The license for this project is MIT.
+The license for this project is AFGPL-3.0.

 [predicator]: https://github.com/lemonrock/predicator "predicator GitHub page"